-Certainly my feedback from clients to date has been overwhelming positive, but good editor and the right editor for a specific author/novel are two different things and I encourage authors to research carefully.
+Certainly my feedback from clients to date has been overwhelmingly positive, but good editor and the right editor for a specific author/novel are two different things and I encourage authors to do their research carefully.

-1) bump up my rates until demand drops to only just enough to fill my calendar, or
+1) bump up my rates until demand drops to only just enough to fill my calendar and I take on whatever pays the most, or

-2) keep my rates low to give me more demand than I can handle, allowing me to choose manuscripts which truly enthuse me and which I believe have real potential to work on.
+2) keep my rates lower to give me more demand than I can handle, allowing me to choose manuscripts which truly enthuse me and which I believe have real potential to work on.

 I regard option 2 as more satisfying and the better path towards the long-term career I want.
 I get less income at this point in time, but I get choice about the projects I accept and thus a greater likelihood that I’m editing quality manuscripts that go on to get publishing deals and sell successfully.

 Is there flexibility about what type of edit you do, and how soon can you start?